sidarayteli/M2-EmbSys/Project/2_Architecture/README.md

  Used to control various sensors, Actuators and for sending and storing data’s ,etc.

 #### * Temperature Sensor :
-Used to measure environment temperature.
+DHT11 used as temperature sensor to measure environmental temperature.
+It works under supply voltage of 3.3v to 5v and it can measure temperature in the range of 0 degree celcius to 50 degree celcius.
+It is commony used to measure both temperature and humidity of environment.
+It gives digital output so dht11 is an digital sensor.

 #### * Humidity Sensor :
-Used to measure environment humidity.
+DHT11 used as humidity sensor to measure environmental humidity.
+It works under supply voltage of 3.3v to 5v and it can measure humidity in the range of 20% to 90%.
+It is commony used to measure both temperature and humidity of environment.
+It gives digital output so dht11 is an digital sensor.

 #### * Soil Moisture Sensor :
-Used to detect the moisture content in the soil.
+Soil moisture sensor is used to measure the loss of moisture in the soil over a time due to evaporation and plant uptake(water used by plant).
+Used to control irrigation.
+It is having some specifications like works uder supply voltage of 3.3 to 5v.
+The soil moisture sensor is having two legs which are used to measures the volumetric content of water.
+And it gives both digitl as well as analog output.

 #### * Display :
-Helps to display various parameters like temperature, Humidity of environment and    Moisture content of soil.
+Helps to display various parameters like temperature, Humidity of environment and moisture content of soil.
+Input voltage ranges 4.7v to 5.3v supply.
+It can displays alphabets as well as numbers.
+Interfacing is done with microcontrollers.

 #### * RTC :
 Real time clock is used to set irrigation time automatically.